 Carol is a free spirit who enjoys spending time in the Guatemalan countryside and visiting natural wonders such as Semuc Champey.
 She is also passionate about social justice issues and holds a degree in Indigenous Rights along with her nursing license.
 This combination of interests has made Carol a perfect fit for Maya Health Alliance, where she works as an educator in our diabetes program helping local Maya patients manage their illness.

 Reyna is a Nurse with our Women’s Health Program.
 She is from Santo Tomás La Unión, Suchitepéquez and she speaks Ki’che’.
 One of the things that inspired her to become a nurse is her father, who is a dedicated Community Health Worker.
 Learn more about Reyna in this video!

 Jeany Tzoc / Nurse with Friendship Bridge Partnership Program

 Jeany is a nurse working in our program with Friendship Bridge in the department of Quiché.
 She loves the area where she works for its rich traditions and kind people.
 When Jeany isn’t out in the field, she likes to be at home with her baby boy, who inspires her to continue working to provide basic necessities for other families.

 Lesvia Vasquez / Nurse with Friendship Bridge Partnership Program

 Family is at the center of Lesvia’s life.
-She loves when they come together through food, cooking and enjoying traditional dishes from Tecpan.
-She also has a close relationship with her brother who’s positive attitude is something she admires and brings with her to her work in the field.
+She loves when they come together through food, cooking, and enjoying traditional dishes from Tecpán.
+She also has a close relationship with her brother, whose positive attitude is something she admires and brings with her to her work in the field.
 Lesvia is a nurse with our program in association with Friendship Bridge.
-In her day to day work, she enjoys going out into the fresh air of rural Guatemala, and helping women overcome obstacles to care.
+In her day-t-day work, she enjoys going out into the fresh air of rural Guatemala, and helping women overcome obstacles to care.